carbon-design-system/carbon/docs/guides/support.md

 ### Triage Process

 For the different types of issues, we have created the process to triaging each one so that they can be moved into our Backlog.
-For all types of issues, assign yourself to the issue until it's moved to the Backlog pipeline so that others know the issue is being addressed.

-#### type: bug 🐛 & type: a11y ♿
+#### type: bug 🐛, type: a11y ♿, type: docs 📖, type: infrastructure 🤖

 _Process to triaged_